PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/PPVehicle_QUICK_STARTED_en.md

 #### Vehicle Press Line

-- Use segmentation model PP-Seg to get the lane line in frame, combine it with vehicle route to find out the vehicle against traffic.
+- Use segmentation model PP-LiteSeg to get the lane line in frame, combine it with vehicle route to find out the vehicle against traffic.
 - For details, please refer to [Vehicle Press Line](ppvehicle_press_en.md)

 #### Vehicle Retrograde

-- Use segmentation model PP-Seg to get the lane line in frame, combine it with vehicle detection box to juege if the car is pressing on lines.
+- Use segmentation model PP-LiteSeg to get the lane line in frame, combine it with vehicle detection box to juege if the car is pressing on lines.
 - For details, please refer to [Vehicle Retrograde](ppvehicle_retrograde_en.md)